Future Teenage Cave Artists

-Future Teenage Cave Artists is the fifteenth studio album by American group Deerhoof.
+Future Teenage Cave Artists is the sixteenth studio album by American experimental rock band Deerhoof.
 It was released on May 29, 2020 under Joyful Noise Recordings.
-A tour to support the release was scheduled for May and June 2020; however, these are being rescheduled due to COVID-19.
+A tour to support the release was scheduled for May and June 2020; however, these were rescheduled due to COVID-19.

 Two singles from the album, "Future Teenage Cave Artists" and "The Loved One" were released on March 25, 2020.
 The third single, "Farewell Symphony", was released April 20, 2020.

 Greg Saunier said in an August 2020 interview that a "sort of a sequel" to Future Teenage Cave Artists would be "coming out in a couple months".